TiVo: History and development

 TiVo was launched in Australia in July 2008 by Hybrid Television Services, a company owned by Australia's Seven Media Group and New Zealand's TVNZ.
 TiVo Australia also launched a TiVo with a 320Gb hard Drive in 2009.
 TiVo Australia also launched Blockbuster on demand and in December 2009 launched a novel service called Caspa on Demand.
 TiVo also went on sale in New Zealand on 6 November 2009.

 Janet Jackson's Super Bowl halftime show incident on February 1, 2004, set a record for being the most watched, recorded and replayed moment in TiVo history.
 The baring of one of Jackson's breasts at the end of her duet with Justin Timberlake, which caused a flood of outraged phone calls to CBS, was replayed a record number of times by TiVo users.
 A company representative stated, "The audience measurement guys have never seen anything like it.
 The audience reaction charts looked like an electrocardiogram."

 In April 2016, Rovi acquired TiVo for $1.1 billion.

 In December 2019, it was announced that TiVo would merge with Xperi Corporation.
 The merger completed in May 2020.

+In early February 2024, TiVo removed the antenna version of the TiVo Edge from their website, apparently discontinuing their OTA line of DVRs.
+The cable version of the TiVo Edge as well as the TiVo Mini LUX and TiVo Stream 4K continued to be available.

+The TiVo Mini LUX went permanently out of stock in June/July 2025.
+It is unclear when the TiVo Stream 4K was discontinued.
+The TiVo Edge DVR for Cable, along with all remaining hardware accessories, were removed from sale on TiVo's website in late September/early October 2025, and sales of annual and lifetime service subscriptions were discontinued, leaving monthly subscriptions as the only remaining service option for TiVo Roamio, TiVo BOLT, and TiVo Edge boxes that do not already have active service plans.
+Variety reported that TiVo had exited the hardware manufacturing business on October 1, 2025, and that remaining inventory had been depleted.